BrainBlend-AI/atomic-agents/docs/guides/creating_a_new_tool.md

 class MyTool(BaseTool):
     input_schema = MyToolInputSchema
     output_schema = MyToolOutputSchema
-    config = MyToolConfig

-    def __init__(self, config: MyToolConfig):
+    def __init__(self, config: MyToolConfig = MyToolConfig()):
         super().__init__(config)
         self.api_key = config.api_key

     def run(self, params: MyToolInputSchema) -> MyToolOutputSchema:
         # Implement the core logic here
-        result = f"Processed {params.parameter} with child param {params.nested.child_param}"
+        result = f"Processed {params.parameter}"
         details = {"list_param_length": len(params.list_param)}
         return MyToolOutputSchema(result=result, details=details)

 # Example Usage
 if __name__ == "__main__":
-    # Example usage of MyTool
+    rich_console = Console()

     input_data = MyToolInputSchema(
         parameter="example input",
-        nested=ChildSchema(child_param=42),
         list_param=["item1", "item2"]
     )
     config = MyToolConfig(api_key="your_api_key_here")
     tool = MyTool(config=config)
     output = tool.run(input_data)
-    print(output)
+    rich_console.print(output)
 ```

 ### More examples

-If you want more examples, have a look at any of the tools in the `atomic_agents.lib.tools` package.
-For example, the [CalculatorTool](../../atomic_agents/lib/tools/calculator_tool.py) or the [Content Scraping Tool](../../atomic_agents/lib/tools/content_scraping_tool.py).
+For more examples, you can refer to the `CalculatorTool` and `ContentScrapingTool` provided in the `atomic_agents.lib.tools` package.

 ### Conclusion

 By following these steps, you can create a new tool in the `atomic_agents` framework.
 Define the input and output schemas, implement the tool logic, and provide an example usage to demonstrate how the tool works.
-Remember that the input and output schemas can be as simple or as complex as needed, including nested data structures and multiple properties.
+Remember to inherit from the appropriate base classes (`BaseAgentIO`, `BaseToolConfig`, and `BaseTool`) and use the `rich` library for console output in your example usage.